What is Cybersecurity Risk?

 Who should be responsible for cybersecurity risk?

 Leadership sets the tone for cybersecurity risk control, and the board members are often included in the planning phase.
-A Chief Information Security Officer (CISO) will be solely keen on creating the enterprise vision, plan, and programme to ensure that all the company’s data is properly secured.
+Some companies may have a Chief Information Security Officer (CISO) in place to take charge of cybersecurity and create the enterprise's vision, plan, and programme to ensure that all the company’s data is properly secured.

 A CISO's responsibilities in terms of cyber defence are as follows:

-Managing protection protocols, monitoring, and training employees.\ Maintaining and updating systems and applications, devices and software Manage and configure networks to ensure they are secure Monitoring and deployment of data management and loss reduction systems Managing data access and putting in place restriction systems.
+Managing and monitoring protection protocol.
+Maintaining and updating systems and applications, devices and software Managing and configuring networks to ensure they are secure Recruiting cybersecurity professionals and training employees Managing data access and putting in place restriction systems.
 Encrypting data when it is needed Setting up and configuring cloud servers

-Your business, and more critically, your customers' records, may be at risk if you don't take the necessary precautions.
-Securiwiser can help you stay on top of your cybersecurity by providing you with daily scans.
+Your business, and more critically, your customers' records may be at risk if you don't take the necessary precautions.
+Securiwiser can help you stay on top of your cybersecurity by providing you with daily cybersecurity monitoring and threat detection.
 Sign up today by clicking here.

 Previous Article10 Steps Towards an Effective Cybersecurity Risk Management